Church of England Redress Scheme Update

 Proposed Financial Award Framework

-Whilst earlier announcements have given an indication of the breadth and nature of abuse that the redress scheme will cover, we now have a proposed framework for the way financial redress will be calculated.
+Whilst earlier announcements outlined the breadth and nature of abuse that the redress scheme will cover, we now have a proposed framework for the way financial redress will be calculated.

 This framework has been proposed by the Redress Project Board following consultation with victims and survivors of church related abuse as well as external experts.
-This will now need to be approved by the Church’s legislative process.
+It is still subject to approval under the Church’s legislative process.

 Below is a table outlining the proposed framework, sourced from the Church of England's website.
 Financial redress for accepted applications under this scheme will range from £5,000 to £660,000 for the most extreme and exceptional cases.